Organic and Paid Reach on Facebook

-Two very important ways of directing people your way are organic and paid reaches.
+Two very important ways to measure how many people are coming your way on Facebook are organic and paid reach.

 Organic reach is the number of people that your Facebook posts reach without paid distribution.
 It includes people who see your posts along with people who see your Facebook page.
 The people who you are reaching organically are likely people who follow you or “like” your page.